thunderrabbit/barefoot_rob/content/books/slow-down/1416-day-01-yokohama-to-home.md

 to coast walk.
 Just add a single day of 20km and bingo Coast to Coast.

-Wow and the park is called Rinko Park
+Wow and there's a park called Rinko Park right where I want to start!

-So we spent
+So Lin and I spent
-Day number one walking from Yokohama to my house.
-Our house woke up early, then took the train to Rinko Park in Yokohama.
-I left before Lin and she drove later.
+Day number one walking from Yokohama to our house.
+I woke up early, then took the train to Rinko Park in Yokohama.
+I left before Lin and she arrived later.

 I
-left my bicycle at home which meant I needed to roll the bag to the train station, so that I would not have to go back by the train station.
+left my bicycle at home which meant I needed to roll the bag to the train station, so that I would not have to go back via the train station.
 While rolling the bag, I could hear something gently brushing the ground.
-By the time I got to the station, concrete had worn a hole in my rain cover and waterproof jacket.
+By the time I got to the station, concrete had worn a hole through Lin's rain cover and my waterproof jacket.
 Not so waterproof anymore.

 Basically the concrete sanded holes into her bag and my raincoat.

-The walk from Yokohama to home is 21 kilometers, and would actually be basically 5% of my walk across the island.
+The walk from Yokohama to home is 21 kilometers, which makes it basically 5% of my walk across the island.

 Lin joined.
 She knew the way by heart!!
 So grateful